ultimatecourses/ngx-errors/README.md

 ### Setup

-Just add ngxErrors to your module:
+Just add ngx-errors to your module:

 ```js
 import { NgxErrorsModule } from '@ultimate/ngxerrors';